johanlindfors/BizzyBeesTS/README.md

+#H1 BizzyBees in Typescript and Phaser.io
-Typescript and Phaser.io implementation of the Bizzy Bees game created by Tess Ferandez.
+[Typescript] and [Phaser.io] implementation of the Bizzy Bees game originally created by [Tess Ferrandez].

 To try locally on Windows 10 use the following instructions: